Construction Management and Economics

 Entry requirements

-Applicants should have: An honours degree or an equivalent qualification in a built environment discipline, such as civil engineering, construction, surveying or architecture PLUS corporate membership of an appropriate design, property or construction profession. • Applicants with other first degrees are considered on an individual basis.
+You should have an honours degree or equivalent qualification in a built environment discipline, such as civil engineering, construction, surveying or architecture.
+We will consider undergraduate degrees in other disciplines on an individual basis.

 Months of entry